TheDucky-2/DataLab/docs/Missingness/Finding Missing Data.md

 ## What is this step about?

-This step is simply about ``finding missing information in your data``.
+This step is simply about ``finding missing types in your data``.

-Before fixing or filling missing values, DataLab first checks where data is missing and how it is represented.
+Before fixing or filling missing values, DataLab first checks what data is missing and how it is represented.

 Think of this as a **health check-up** of your dataset.